scalacenter/scalac-profiling/README.md

 This repository holds the compiler plugin and a fork of mainstream scalac that will be eventually be merged upstream.
-This work is prompted by [Morgan Stanley's proposal](PROPOSAL.md) and was approved in our last advisory board.
+This work is prompted by [Morgan Stanley's proposal](PROPOSAL) and was approved in our last advisory board.
 ## Collected data

+In the following secions, I elaborate on the collected data that we want to extract from the compiler as well as technical details for every section in the original [PROPOSAL](PROPOSAL).

+(:warning: This repository is **heavy work-in-progress**. :warning:)

 ### Information about macros
 Per call-site, file and total: